grafana/github-datasource/docs/sources/examples/_index.md

 # Example dashboard

-Here are some examples dashboards that you can use for your usecase.
+Here are some examples dashboards that you can use for your use case.

 ## Pre-configure dashboards